jkjung-avt/tensorrt_demos/README.md

 # tensorrt_demos

-Examples demonstrating how to optimize caffe/tensorflow models with TensorRT and run inferencing on NVIDIA Jetson platforms.
-Highlights:
+Examples demonstrating how to optimize caffe/tensorflow/darknet models with TensorRT and run inferencing on NVIDIA Jetson or x86_64 PC platforms.
+Highlights:  (The following FPS numbers have been updated using test results against JetPack 4.3, i.e. TensorRT 6, on Jetson Nano.)

 * Run an optimized 'GoogLeNet' image classifier at ~60 FPS on Jetson Nano.
-* Run a very accurate optimized 'MTCNN' face detector at 5~8 FPS on Jetson Nano.
+* Run a very accurate optimized 'MTCNN' face detector at 6~11 FPS on Jetson Nano.
-* Run an optimized 'ssd_mobilenet_v1_coco' object detector ('trt_ssd_async.py') at ~26 FPS on Jetson Nano.
+* Run an optimized 'ssd_mobilenet_v1_coco' object detector ('trt_ssd_async.py') at 27~28 FPS on Jetson Nano.
 * Run an optimized 'yolov3-416' object detector at ~3 FPS on Jetson Nano.
 * All demos should also work on Jetson TX2 and AGX Xavier ([link](https://github.com/jkjung-avt/tensorrt_demos/issues/19#issue-517897927)), and run much faster!
 * Furthermore, all demos should work on x86_64 PC with NVIDIA GPU(s) as well.
 Some minor tweaks would be needed.
 Please refer to [README_x86.md](https://github.com/jkjung-avt/tensorrt_demos/blob/master/README_x86.md) for more information.